 To harvest a larger amount of juice to keep on hand ready for use.
 Do the following:

 - Harvest the number of aloe leaves you want.

 - Slit the leaves

 - Scrape the gel out with a spoon and put it directly into a clean, glass container.

 - The gel will keep fresh in the refrigerator for about a week.

 To store aloe gel for longer periods of time, put the gel into ice cube trays and freeze it.
 Once the cubes are frozen, move them into zip-lock plastic bags or sealable freezer containers to protect them from accidental contact contamination.

-An aloe vera ice cube is incredibly soothing to a minor bruise, sunburn or kitchen burn.
-You can also thaw these cubes out a few at a time to use as hair conditioner.
+An aloe vera ice cube is incredibly soothing to a minor bruise, sunburn, or kitchen burn.
+You can also thaw these cubes out a few at a time to use as a hair conditioner.